-Choose advisers who are experienced in the education sector and who can use their insight to make the acadmey conversion process as smooth as possible for you.
-Advisors with sector experience, such as Flint Bishop, are able to deliver value for money, because they will have the best understanding of how to achieve the academy conversion as simply as possible.
+Choose advisers who are experienced in the education sector and who can use their insight to make the academy conversion process as smooth as possible for you.
+Advisors with sector experience, such as Flint Bishop, are able to deliver value for money because they will have the best understanding of how to achieve the academy conversion as simple as possible.

 We can also provide you with contacts in other sectors, such as accountants with academy conversion expertise.

 Be aware of the Public Sector Equality Duty

 Governing bodies of schools have a “Public Sector Equality Duty”.
 During the consultation period, and when a governing body takes the final decision to convert to academy status, the governing body must have particular regard to the Duty and take steps to demonstrate this.

 We recommend that you take advice on this aspect in order to minimise the risk of legal challenge.

 Communicate with your staff

 As crucial stakeholders, it is obviously important to keep your staff up to date with the proposals, to take on board their comments and to talk openly with union representatives.
 Staff will naturally have concerns about their personal position and it is important that these concerns are responded to (preferably in writing) in a clear and accurate way.
 It is our experience that with unions, parents, staff and anyone else concerned that communication is key from the very beginning.